guillaumepiot/cotidia-account/README.md

     ACCOUNT_FORCE_ACTIVATION = False

 You can decide wether you want to allow sign up and sign in indepently.
-This settings will disable the ULRs make the page and API hook unavailable.
+This settings will disable the URLs make the page and API hook unavailable.

     ACCOUNT_ALLOW_SIGN_IN = True
     ACCOUNT_ALLOW_SIGN_UP = True